veeshanr/veeshanr.github.io/pages/research.md

 [“Do voluntary associations reduce hunger?
 An empirical exploration of the social  capital- food security nexus among food impoverished households in western Nepal”] [4] (with Alok K. Bohara),*Food Security*, 2019.

-3. van der Goes, D., Edwardson, N., **Rayamajhee, V.**, Hollis,C.,& Hunter, D. (2019). [“An Iron Triangle ROI Model for Healthcare”] [3]. *ClinicoEconomics and Outcomes Research*.
+[“An Iron Triangle ROI Model for Healthcare”] [3] (with D. van der Goes, N. Edwardson, C. Hollis, & D. Hunter), *ClinicoEconomics and Outcomes Research*, 2019.

-2. **Rayamajhee, V.**, & Bohara, A. (2019). [“Natural disaster damages and their link to coping strategy choices: Field survey findings from post- earthquake Nepal”] [1]. *Journal of International Development*.
+[“Natural disaster damages and their link to coping strategy choices: Field survey findings from post- earthquake Nepal”] [1] (with Alok K. Bohara), *Journal of International Development*, 2019.

-1. **Rayamajhee, V.**, & Joshi, A. (2018). [“Economic trade-offs between hydroelectricity production and environmental externalities: A case for local externality mitigation fund”][2]. *Renewable Energy.*
+[“Economic trade-offs between hydroelectricity production and environmental externalities: A case for local externality mitigation fund”][2] (with Aakrit Joshi), *Renewable Energy*, 2018.

 **Contributions to Edited Volumes:**
-1. “On the Dynamic Nature of Goods: Applications in Post-Disaster Contexts.” *Forthcoming*
+“On the Dynamic Nature of Goods: Applications in Post-Disaster Contexts.” *Forthcoming*

 **Working Papers (selected):**